-With a mono input, a phaser may send the signal down two distinct phaser paths for the left and right stereo channels (each path have a direct and phase-shifted path in its own right).
+A phaser may send a mono input signal down two distinct phaser paths for the left and right stereo channels (each path have a direct and phase-shifted path in its own right).

-One of the channels (let’s say the right channel) will be phase-shifted relative to the other (let’s say the left channel) in order to obtain a stereo effect from a mono input.
+One of the channels (let’s say the right channel) will be phase-shifted relative to the other (let’s say the left channel) to obtain a stereo effect from a mono input.

 There will be two summing mixers (one for each channel) and a stereo output or two mono outputs (for the left and right channels).